Insights

 technical advisor

-Claire Shepherd, Sector Lead for Property & Urban Regeneration at ITPEnergised takes an in-depth look at Energy Performance Certificates (EPC’s) – why you need them, how they can add value to your property and how our team can provide EPCs for Level 3, 4 and 5 commercial buildings and deliver expert advice that goes beyond the minimum EPC compliance requirements.
+Claire Shepherd, Sector Lead for Property & Urban Regeneration at ITPEnergised takes an in-depth look at Energy Performance Certificates (EPC’s) – why you need them, how they can add value to your property and how our team can provide EPCs for Level 3 and 4 commercial buildings and deliver expert advice that goes beyond the minimum EPC compliance requirements.

 EPC’s were introduced in the UK in 2007 (England and Wales) and 2008 in Scotland and Northern Ireland.
 Since then they have become a standard legal requirement of construction projects, property transactions and new leases, however beyond this legal compliance we believe EPC’s can be a valuable tool to understanding your property.